-To find out the application procedure to follow if you are holding a French or a foreign degree and depending on the program level you want to apply for, please fill in the form below (please note that applications open from November for Eiffel scholarships applicants only and from January for other foreign degree applicants).
+To find out the application procedure to follow if you hold a French or a foreign degree, and depending on the program level you want to apply for, please fill in the form below (please note that applications open from November for Eiffel scholarship applicants only and from January for other foreign degree applicants).

-Please read carefully the Frequently Ask Questions section, and see deadlines before applying.
+Please read carefully the Frequently Ask Questions section, and check the deadlines before applying.

 Any application submitted outside recruitment campaign periods will not be reviewed.

 For the academic year 2018-2019, the registrations fees amounted to: